 My work with children began in college.
-I’ve been a preschool assistant, afterschool counselor, youth program coordinator, big sister, bilingual elementary teacher, counselor, and now I’m a teacher and counselor at Salisbury Continuation High School.
-I was recently honored as teacher of the year!
+I’ve been a preschool assistant, afterschool counselor, youth program coordinator, big sister, bilingual elementary teacher, counselor, and a teacher at Salisbury Continuation High School, where I was honored as teacher of the year!
 Now I'm a counselor at Red Bluff High School.

 My career in education is greatly influenced by the workstudy job I had at UCSB.
 From my freshman year until I graduated five years later, I worked for the Isla Vista Youth Projects (IVYP) http://www.ivyp.org/.
 This magnificent nonprofit program and its director, LuAnn Miller, taught me the foundations of caring for children, the value of diversity, and the importance of providing programs and services to meet the needs of families in a community.

 IVYP gave me the opportunity to learn, grow, and become a leader within the organization.
 My time working with a diverse group of youth at many different levels taught me to respect and value the experiences of the children and to meet them where they are at.
 LuAnn and IVYP always strove to create the right programs for the children in that specific community of Goleta, California.

 When I decided to become a teacher, I knew that many students in California spoke Spanish.
 Therefore, I became a bilingual teacher.
 I needed to meet the needs of the students I would be working with.
 I loved teaching in Spanish and watching students learn to read and write in Spanish and then transfer those skills to English.
 Bilingual Education is something that should be embraced by more schools, but unfortunately many Californians disagree.
 I advocated for my students and the bilingual program for twelve years and I still believe in it 100% if it is done correctly.